 Train strike dates: Full list of rail and Tube walkouts for August

-The summer of travel chaos wrought by rail strikes is far from over, as Britain prepares for the latest 24-hour industrial action on Saturday, August 13, as train drivers’ union Aslef stages a walkout.
+The summer of travel chaos wrought by rail strikes is far from over, as Britain is hit by its latest 24-hour industrial action today, Saturday, August 13, as train drivers’ union Aslef stages a walkout.

 The industrial action is likely to cause disruption into the morning of Sunday, August 14, with the following lines affected: Avanti West Coast, Arriva Rail London, CrossCountry, Great Western Railway, LNER, Greater Anglia, London Overground, Southeastern, Hull Trains and West Midlands Trains.